 1145: Begin to work on serious thought piece regarding handgun sights and how to explain the benefits and detriments of certain types of sights.

 I have gone on record more than once that I am not a fan of 3 Dot Sights.
 That is, a front sight with a white (red, orange, yellow, etc) dot and a rear sight with two matching dots of the same size and color.
 Yes, some manufacturers will put a red dot up front and two white dots in the rear.
 Even worse.

 Yes, I fully understand the purpose of the 3 dot style of pistol sights.
 They are basic level simple, Kindergarten level if you will.
 The brand new pistol shooter is told, “Put the front sight dot between the two rear dots.
 Hold the pistol still and press the trigger.”
 What could be easier?

-Some proponents would say that 3 dot sights work instinctively with the human eyes and that it is a natural function to line up the three dots in a row.
+Some proponents would say that 3 dot sights work instinctively with the human eyes.
+That it is a natural function to line up the three dots in a row.
 That is a dubious claim to be sure.